devingDev/ZeroM/README.md

 Run one of the scripts (the suprx will be in ZeroM-base/build/).

-"zerom_build.sh" : main script, builds ZeroM.suprx
+"run_zerom_all.sh" : builds ZeroM and dependencies and then uploads it to the PSVita (and uploads if you set it right)

-"run_zerom_all.sh" : builds ZeroM and then uploads it to the PSVita and listens via nc
+// "zerom_build.sh" : main script, builds ZeroM.suprx

 "do_it_all.sh" : additionally also compiles PluginReload